-Note that for operational reasons only a limited number of DITs is offered to the user in case of exposures longer than 300s (see 3.3)
+Note that for operational reasons only a limited number of DITs is offered to the user in case of exposures longer than 300s (see section 3.4.1.3).

-Important Warning: adjacent pixels can follow different regimes by using this readout mode, one can follow the normal regime and its neighbour can follow and extrapolated regime (if the counts reach the extrapolation threshold).
-This may lead to bad line profile and then to affect for example the chemical abundances determination, etc. Therefore we strongly recommend to do as short as possible DIT and that the counts never reached 89000e- (or 42000 ADUs) in the ETC (meaning that the count will not be extrapolated).
+Important Warning: adjacent pixels can follow different regimes by using this readout mode, one can follow the normal regime and its neighbor can follow and extrapolated regime (if the counts reach the extrapolation threshold).
+This may lead to bad line profile and then to affect for example the chemical abundances determination, etc. Therefore we strongly recommend doing as short as possible DIT and that the counts never reached 89000e- (or 42000 ADUs) in the ETC (meaning that the count will not be extrapolated).